geneontology/ontology-ui-overlay-data/README.md

 npm publish
 ```

+The "make modifications" here is currently what we'd like to automate in the future, preferably from upstream ontology data.
+The most direct thing we have at the moment is functionally:

+`cp ../amigo/javascript/npm/amigo2-instance-data/generation-templates/context.js.tmpl ./lib/ontology-ui-overlay-data.js`

+That copied file is made by injecting the output for `yaml2json` from the `../amigo/conf/context.yaml` file (see the topmatter for the latter file).

 ## Troubleshooting

 TBD: how to sync or not sync from AmiGO `amigo2-instance-data`.
 Let's just see if this works first...